cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ## With Ignite CLI

-Now Ignite CLI only creates a response object with a single field.
+Ignite CLI only creates a response object with a single field.
 You can update the object after Ignite CLI has run:

 ```sh
 $ ignite scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
 ```

 Ignite CLI once more creates all the necessary Protobuf files and the boilerplate for you.
-All you have left to do is:
+All you have to do is:

 * Add the missing fields to the response in `proto/checkers/tx.proto`: